abhinavvv03/Rubber-Duckey/Invisible-Fork-Bomb.md

 # Invisible Fork Bomb
-The HID script creates a vbs that executes exponentially the software you want (Fork bomb).
+The script creates and starts a vbs that executes exponentially cmd.exe (Fork bomb -> Freezes the PC).

 # About...
 Author: [BlueArduino20](https://github.com/BlueArduino20/)